allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 > - To find the instance internal IP you can [inspect][3] the instance
 > - If you prefer referencing containers by name you can use [docker-compose][6].

-If you want to connect to it from another container, you can do so by referencing it's Docker internal IP address:
+If you want to connect to it from another container (also from default bridge network), you can do so by referencing it's Docker internal IP address:

 ```bash
 docker run -it \